memdev/laravel-HTTP2ServerPush/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)
 [![Total Downloads](https://img.shields.io/packagist/dt/jacobbennett/laravel-http2serverpush.svg?style=flat-square)](https://packagist.org/packages/jacobbennett/laravel-http2serverpush)

+### This repo is a fork of [JacobBennett/laravel-HTTP2ServerPush](https://github.com/JacobBennett/laravel-HTTP2ServerPush) with [this commit](https://github.com/JacobBennett/laravel-HTTP2ServerPush/pull/28) merged.

 Server Push is a HTTP/2 concept which allows the server to speculatively start sending resources to the client.
 This can potentially speed up initial page load times: the browser doesn't have to parse the HTML page and find out which other resources to load, instead the server can start sending them immediately. [(source)](http://blog.xebia.com/http2-server-push/)

 This package aims to provide the _easiest_ experience for adding Server Push to your responses.